-Phil Lopat is a retired financial analyst, living on Madeira Beach, FL.
+Phil Lopat is a retired financial analyst who runs a successful online business, living on Madeira Beach, FL.
 He said, "My morning walks on the beach are the foundation for me mulling over decisions I have to make.
 I still buy and sell index funds and ETF's.
 I still have projects I want to attempt on my house.
 And, I have several grandchildren that I want to travel to, and visit.

 I find being out in Nature, breathing that clean salt air, experiencing the rejuvenation of "Earthing", and being completely removed from the traffic out on Gulf Blvd helps me see problems in a different light.

 My morning walks on the beach have kept me from making some dumb financial blunders...and helped me think up great Christmas gifts for the grand kids.
 I've been fortunate on both ends of the teeter-totter."